Bitbucket

 Make sure your account has permission to create TestCase and TestExecution issues; otherwise, the import will fail.

-Setup with Bitbucket
+Setup your Bitbucket repository

 In your Bitbucket repository, go to Repository settings → Repository variables and create respective repository variables for acquired client id and client secret.

-In this example, we will create 3 repository variables CLIENT_ID, CLIENT_SECRET, and PROJECT_KEY
+In this example, we will create 3 repository variables CLIENT_ID, CLIENT_SECRET, and PROJECT_KEY.

 Upload test result